softcover/softcover_book/chapters/getting_started.md

 #### MOBI

-Once you've produced an EPUB book, producing MOBI (the native format for Amazon.com's Kindle) is easy, as there are two standard programs to convert EPUB to MOBI.
-The first and most popular is `kindlegen`, supplied by Amazon.com itself, but as you can see on the [\texttt{kindlegen} download page](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) selling the resulting MOBI anywhere other than Amazon.com violates the terms of service.
+Once you've built an EPUB book, making a MOBI (the native format for Amazon.com's Kindle) is easy.
+The first and most popular way is `kindlegen`, supplied by Amazon.com itself, but as you can see on the [\texttt{kindlegen} download page](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) selling the resulting MOBI anywhere other than Amazon.com violates the `kindlegen` terms of service.
 To my knowledge, Amazon has never enforced this provision, but authors should be aware of the risk.
 Luckily, there is an open-source alternative, and I recommend you [install Calibre](http://calibre-ebook.com/) and then follow the instructions to [enable Calibre command line tools](http://manual.calibre-ebook.com/cli/cli-index.html).
 This gets you the `ebook-convert` command, and this is what \softcover\ uses by default to build MOBI files:

 ```console
 $ softcover build:mobi